(Last Updated April 2014)

 3) A very good amplifier or receiver with proper “Phono” input (and phono pre-amplifier)

 - By “very good” I mean mid-range priced amps by the likes of NAD, Yamaha, or Denon.
 You must have a proper “phono” input on your amp or receiver since the sound-signal from a turntable needs extra amplification (a built-in “preamp” as they call it).
 If you have a good amp already but it doesn’t have a phono input, you can buy a separate turntable preamp.
 At first, I picked up a used NAD 7155 (from the 1980s) for just $20, which has a good turntable preamp or “soundstage” and also happened to have the ability to switch between MC and MM cartridges.
 When buying a used amp, you may need to buy a spray bottle of cleaner from Radio Shack to clean the inside of the volume and other nobs (if there is initially static).
-As of 2010, I have acquired a used Bryston BP 0.5b (basically the same as a Bryston BP 1), which is a standalone phono preamp with volume control.
+In 2010, I have acquired a used Bryston BP 0.5b (basically the same as a Bryston BP 1), which is a standalone phono preamp with volume control.
 This has made a significant difference to my rather sensitive ears.
+You can pick up an older used Bryston phono preamp for around $200-300.
 I am also told that the Bellari phono preamp is a very good, relatively inexpensive one to use.

 - You of course need RCA connectors (your typical stereo connectors) to link the turntable to the amp and to link the amp to the computer’s soundcard (if the soundcard uses a 3.5mm input like a small earphone input, then you need a connector that goes from red/white RCA to 3.5mm plug, which you can get at most computer stores).